civisanalytics/civis-python/docs/source/parallel.rst

 Parallel Computation
 ********************

-The Civis Platform manages a pool of cloud computing resources.
+Civis Platform manages a pool of cloud computing resources.
 You can access these resources with the tools in the :mod:`civis.parallel` and :mod:`civis.futures` modules.